 - How would you describe your classroom management style?

-- How do you maintain your Spanish?
+- How do you maintain your Spanish language skills?

 - How do you measure growth?